Go Teachers

 Rank: 2p

-Plays from: 1998
+Plays Go since: 1998

-Teaches from: -
+Teaches Go since: -

 Yeonwoo Cho 2p is a Korean professional Go player with a mission: to make the game as fun as it is profound.
 Since becoming a pro at just 16, she’s worn many hats—commentator on Baduk TV, referee, Women’s Baduk League director, and above all, a teacher who bridges cultures.
 Fluent in English after 4.5 years in Singapore, she runs the popular Go Pro Yeonwoo YouTube channel, where she demystifies the game with a mix of strategic insight and infectious enthusiasm.